jamiepoli/foundry10/README.md

 # foundry10
-Repo for the Foundry-10 Project
+Repo for the Foundry-10 Project.
 A VR American-History simulator!

 ## Motivation